Transparent dark purple Insurte logo

 Is there an interview when applying for a Croatia visa?

 Currently, you must submit your Croatia visa application in person at a Croatia consulate or visa center in your country of residence.
+This in person appointment is sometimes referred to as an interview.

-In the coming years, you will be able to apply for a Schengen (Croatia) visa online through the dedicated EU VAP platform, but this option isn’t available yet.
+In the coming years, you will be able to apply for a Schengen (Croatia) visa online through the dedicated EU VAP platform, but this option isn’t quite available yet.

 Is Croatia part of the Schengen zone?